Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-allows children to make important discoveries about triangles for themselves through representing the sides of triangles with strips from a construction kit.
-They will have the opportunity to find out which combinations of lengths cannot be made into triangles and why this is so.
-They should also
+allows children to make important discoveries about triangles through representing the sides of triangles with strips from a construction kit.
+They will have the opportunity to find out which combinations of lengths cannot be made into triangles, and why this is so.
+They should also discover how

-discover how rigid triangles are and that three fixed lengths can only be arranged in one way (unlike other polygons such as quadrilaterals where the angles can be changed).
+rigid triangles are, and that three fixed lengths can only be arranged in one way (unlike other polygons such as quadrilaterals where the angles can be changed).

 This investigation requires plenty of equipment and space, so is probably best done in a small group.